Side-by-side comparison image of a rat and a mouse with a ‘VS’ label, highlighting differences for pest control identification.

 Behavioural Differences

-• Rats can be more aggressive if threatened.
+Rats can become aggressive if cornered.

 Habitat Preferences